Blockchaindevscol/beatschain/cmd/checkpoint-admin/README.md

 #### Hardcoded checkpoint

-There are several hardcoded checkpoints in the [source code](https://github.com/Blockchaindevscol/beatschain/blob/master/params/config.go#L38) of the go-beats project.
-These checkpoints are updated by go-beats developers when new versions of software are released.
+There are several hardcoded checkpoints in the [source code](https://github.com/Blockchaindevscol/beatschain/blob/master/params/config.go#L38) of the go-Beats project.
+These checkpoints are updated by go-Beats developers when new versions of software are released.
 Because light client users trust gbeatsdevelopers to some extent, hardcoded checkpoints in the code can also be considered correct.

 #### Checkpoint oracle